synrc/n2o/README.md

 * All actions are triggered through single endpoint
 * Dropped support of simple_brigde
-* Dependency on Bert, jQuery and Bullet only
+* Dependency on Micro BERT and optional XHR fallback only, no jQuery
-* no JSON encoding for client/server data transfer, no use of urlencode and Nitrogen.js
+* BERT/MessagePack inside JSON and raw binaries
-* Enough compatibility with original Nitrogen to convert Nitrogen sites/elements to N2O
+* Enough compatibility with original Nitrogen to convert sites/elements to N2O
 * Proper id and class attributes
 * Several times faster that original Nitrogen
 * GProc process registry instead of nprocreg